Back to Blog

 Here's the vibe: you can audit and fix the critical performance issues that kill conversions in about 5 minutes.
 No enterprise APM tools, no complex dashboards, just Chrome DevTools and a ruthless focus on what actually matters.

-- Largest Contentful Paint (LCP): How long until your main content loads.
+• Largest Contentful Paint (LCP): How long until your main content loads.
 Target: under 2.5 seconds.
-Every 100ms delay costs you ~1% conversions.
+According to Google's Web Vitals research, every 100ms delay in LCP costs approximately 1% of conversions.

 Forget page load time.
 Forget time to first byte.
 Those are vanity metrics.
 Core Web Vitals measure perceived performance—what users actually feel.

-Open Chrome DevTools (F12 or Cmd+Option+I), navigate to the Lighthouse tab, and run an audit.
-That's it.
-You'll get scores for Performance, Accessibility, Best Practices, and SEO.
+Open Chrome DevTools (F12 or Cmd+Option+I), navigate to the Lighthouse tab, run an audit, and check Core Web Vitals scores in the results.

 Ignore the overall score for now.
 Scroll down to the Core Web Vitals section.
 Here's what you're looking for: